-The start of the advance was hampered when the whole of the British line was peppered with shrapnel and machine gun fire and of the six tanks one was put out of action immediately and the others were actively fired upon causing casualties to the infantry who were following behind.
+The start of the advance was hampered when the whole of the British line was peppered with shrapnel and machine gun fire and of the eight tanks one was put out of action immediately and the others were actively fired upon causing casualties to the infantry who were following behind.

 The 1/4th Norfolks provided an after action report as to what happened here and this states that their zero hour was on 19th April 1917 at 07:30, two hours after the initial assault, with A, B & C Companies forming up on the right of the 163rd Brigade and advancing towards Sheik Abbas Ridge.
 The tank that would support the advance in this area was a Mk 1 ‘Female’ tank under the command of 2nd Lt Frank Carr which held a crew of 7.
 By WWI standards this tank was old.
 The tank was called HMLS Nutty.